goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 [^6]: The details on how the termination checking algorithm in Agda works are sparse, so we are not actually sure about the specifics of how the termination check fails.

 Whilst one can suppress termination checking for a specific definition/lemma in Agda, by adding the `\{-\# TERMINATING \#-\}` pragma in front of the definition, it is generally not a good idea to do this, even though we know that the definition is actually terminating.
 We initially contemplated using well-founded recursion to prove that the proof terminates, but having little experience in Agda, this looked quite complicated.
-Instead, we devised a simple "hack" to allow Agda to prove termination for this (slightly modified) lemma, by first defining "skeleton" terms $\mathfrak{T}$, which capture the structure of $\lamy$ terms:
+Instead, we devised a simple technique to allow Agda to prove termination for this (slightly modified) lemma, by first defining "skeleton" terms $\mathfrak{T}$, which capture the structure of $\lamy$ terms:
 <div class="Definition">
 $\mathfrak{T} ::= *\ |\ \circ \mathfrak{T}\ |\ \mathfrak{T}\ \amp\ \mathfrak{T}$
 </div>